 As for Google Meet features, while there’s no call recording, you can use Google Meet share screen for presentations, closed captioning for automatic voice recognition, and end-to-end encryption for all users.

-Since there’s no Google Meet download, you can use the app right from your Gmail account or by visiting it directly.
+You can use the app right from your Gmail account or by visiting it directly in a browser.
 While Google Meet technically supports Safari, the audio quality can be quite spotty, so it’s better to use Google Chrome or Firefox.

 The easiest way to turn on the Google Meet app is from your Gmail: